-Alliance to Save Energy nonprofit organization that promotes energy efficiency worldwide through research, education and advocacy.; using energy efficiency as a means to achieve a healthier economy, a cleaner environment and greater energy security.
+ASE: Alliance to Save Energy: ASE is a nonprofit organization that promotes energy efficiency worldwide through research, education and advocacy.

-Disaster Resilient Universities (DRU) is a network of over 800 higher ed institutions.
-University of Oregon sponsors a list (at no cost) that facilitates open communication, discussion and resource sharing between university/college practitioners charged with making campuses more disaster resilient.
-Examples include tools regarding University Incident Management Teams set up and process and National Intercollege Mutual-Aid Agreement (NIMAA) to facilitate back up plans from peers.
+DRU: Disaster Resilient Universities: This group is a network of over 800 higher education institutions, sponsored by the University of Oregon, that facilitates open communication, discussion and resource sharing between college and university administrators charged with making campuses more disaster resilient.

-National Wildlife Federation Campus Ecology Program - For more than a decade, NWF's Campus Ecology program has been helping transform the nation's college campuses into living models of an ecologically sustainable society, and training a new generation of environmental leaders.
+National Wildlife Federation Campus Ecology Program: For more than a decade, this program has been helping transform the nation's college campuses into living models of an ecologically sustainable society, and training a new generation of environmental leaders.

-Second Nature is a Boston-based national organization advancing climate neutrality in an increasingly complex environment.
-The organization offers colleges and universities a range of programs, training sessions, one-on-one consulting and online resources to make the integration of environmental sustainability thinking "second nature" to higher education.
-This is the organization that created the President's Climate Leadership commitment; and now has migrated to include the commitment, action, and motivation for the "Commitment Guidance" as well as the "Climate Leadership Network".
+Second Nature: This is a Boston-based national organization advancing climate neutrality in an increasingly complex environment.
+Second Nature offers programs, training sessions, one-on-one consulting and online resources, specifically for higher education, to make the integration of environmental sustainability "second nature" on college and university campuses.

-United States Green Building Council is the nation's foremost coalition of leaders from across the building industry working to promote buildings that are environmentally responsible, profitable, and healthy places to live and work.
+United States Green Building Council: This is the nation's foremost coalition of leaders from across the building industry working to promote buildings that are environmentally responsible, profitable, and healthy places to live and work.

-University Leaders for a Sustainable Future supports colleges and universities in making sustainability an integral part of curriculum, research, operations, outreach, faculty and staff development, student life and institutional mission.
+University Leaders for a Sustainable Future: This group supports colleges and universities in making sustainability an integral part of curriculum, research, operations, outreach, faculty and staff development, student life and institutional mission.

 Reducing energy saves operational costs, eases utility infrastructure and benefits the community at large.
 Check out various initiatives that save operational funds, as well as inform students, staff and public.
 Note new means to advance renewable energy sources!